 - Sponsored Study Abroad Financial Responsibilities Contract: For students going on Sponsored Programs.
 Fall, spring or all-year programs only.

 Ensure that a current passport will be valid for at least 6 months beyond the study abroad program’s end date.

 Need a passport?

 U.S. passport applications must be done in person at a designated site such as a courthouse or post office.
 Passport applications can take approximately 6 weeks to process.
 See the U.S. State Department website at www.travel.state.gov for more details.

 Need to renew a passport?

-U.S. passports may be renewed by mail only if it expired after age 18 or less than 2 years ago.
+U.S. passports may be renewed by mail only if your last passport was issued after age 16 or less than 2 years ago.
 Renewal forms are available online at www.travel.state.gov and at passport agencies.
 The process generally takes about 4-6 weeks but can take up to 12 weeks, so plan ahead!